wireapp/wire-server-deploy/terraform/modules/aws-brig-prekey-lock-event-queue/README.md

 State: __experimental__

-This module allows Brig to leverage AWS resources (A) to lock pre-keys during insertion and retrieval, and (B) to establish a message queue for internal events.
+This module allows wire-server's brig service to leverage AWS resources (A) to acquire a lock using dynamoDB (used during insertion and retrieval of prekeys in cassandra to avoid race conditions), and (B) to establish a message queue for internal events (used e.g. during user deletions).

 AWS resources: SQS, DynamoDB